Marc-Pk/ProcrastiScan/README.md

 ### After the study

 Everything is stored and processed on your device only unless you manually choose to use an external LLM API service.
-There will be no data collection after the study is over.
+There will be no data collection after the study version is superseded by a full release.

 # FAQ